hayanisaid/stackline-react-coding-challenge/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Takeaways

 - 📌 Using Redux for such a small app was unnecessary; I would only use Redux if I needed to manage a complex state.

 - 📌 I applied components decomposition patterns, and abstracting UI from the logic to create maintainable and scalable code.

-- 📌 To retrieve the JSON file, I created a simple service that uses the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch API) API.
+- 📌 To retrieve the JSON file, I created a simple service that uses the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch) API.
 If I were to create an app that required calling various Endpoints, I would make the API service more effecient and reusable to handle various HTTP calls [POST, GET, PUT, DELETE].

-- 📌 For advanced data fetching and caching, using [RTK](https://redux-toolkit.js.org/rtk-query/overview) in this app would be a good choice to cache API requests. if we were to consume a GraphQL API,(Apollo-graphql)[https://www.apollographql.com/] would be a good decision.
+- 📌 For advanced data fetching and caching, using [RTK](https://redux-toolkit.js.org/rtk-query/overview) in this app would be a good choice to cache API requests. if we were to consume a GraphQL API,[Apollo-graphql](https://www.apollographql.com/) would be a good decision.